IBM/integrity-enforcer/docs/README_QUICK.md

 ​
 The following prerequisites must be satisfied to deploy Integrity Shield on a cluster.
 - A Kubernetes cluster and cluster admin access to the cluster to use `oc` or `kubectl` command
-- Prepare a namespace to deploy Integrity Shield.
-(We will use `integrity-shield-operator-system` namespace in this document.)
-- A secret resource (keyring-secret) which contains public key and certificates should be setup for enabling signature verification by Integrity Shield.

 ---